wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Preparing the installation
 --------------------------

 Before installing the Wazuh server and Open Distro, some extra packages must be installed.
 Open Distro for Elasticsearch requires the installation of Java Development Kit.
-Besides, ``wget`` and ``unzip`` utilities will be used in further steps.
+Besides, ``wget``, ``curl``, and ``unzip`` utilities will be used in further steps:

-.. include:: ../_templates/installations/elastic/common/before_installation.rst
+.. include:: ../_templates/installations/before_installation_all_in_one.rst

 .. _all_in_one_wazuh: